Auckland must think strategically about how the housing system can provide secure, healthy and affordable homes for all its people.

 - town centres with their squares, plazas and spaces between buildings.

-These places are where we meet and interact with each other, relax, enjoy being in the open air, share our diversity and celebrate successes.
+These places are where we meet and interact with each other, relax, enjoy being in the open air, share our differences and celebrate successes.

 They have a key role in Aucklanders' mental and physical health as they are places for activity and recreation.
 Public places where people can interact and connect have always been important and will continue to be vital to Auckland's success.